-As of March 31, 2022 and December 31, 2021, there were16,184,626 and 515,000 Public Warrants and Private Placement Warrants, respectively, outstanding.
+As of March 31, 2023 and December 31, 2022, the Company had an aggregate of 16,699,626 warrants outstanding, comprised of 16,184,626 Public Warrants and 515,000 Private Placement Warrants.

 Public Warrants may only be exercised for a whole number of shares.
 No fractional warrants will be issued upon separation of the Units and only whole warrants will trade.
 The Public Warrants will become exercisable 30 days after the completion of a Business Combination.
 The Public Warrants will expire five years from the completion of a Business Combination, or earlier upon redemption or liquidation.